zenhack/iron-blogger2/README.md

 Static assets are managed via Bower (http://bower.io) and can be installed with the command `bower install`.
 This helps keep our standard css/js/font libraries orderly.

-Bower itself can be installed with `npm install -g bower`
+Bower itself can be installed with `npm install bower`

 The `bloggers.yml` file used by the old iron blogger software can be